 Like our bodies, our eyes are meant to keep moving.
 When they don’t, we have a problem.
 All that staring at the brightly lit screen can also lead to migraines, blurred vision and other eye issues.
 Studies have linked staring at computer screens all day to an increased risk of glaucoma.

 Apparently we blink only half as often in front of a computer screen as we “normally” do.
 This happens because we squint, yes, even just a little without realizing it.
 This creates “dry eye” which might or might not also contribute to eye strain.

 The eyes need variety in a number of ways:

-- Variety of direction, to the left and right, up and down.
+- variety of direction, to the left and right, up and down

-- Variety of focal distance, looking at both near and far objects.
+- variety of focal distance, looking at both near and far objects

 I am blessed to be a two-finger typist.
-Yes, that means that I might type slower than some people (although, I am pretty fast for two fingers), but it means that I look back and forth from screen to keyboard, so my eyeballs move at least up-and-down and I change my focal distance a bit and, of course, the lighting changes frequently.
+Yes, that means that I might type slower than some people (although, I am pretty fast for two fingers), but it also means that I look back and forth from screen to keyboard, so my eyeballs move at least up-and-down and I change my focal distance a bit and, of course, the lighting changes frequently.

 The best thing you can do for your eyes is to purposefully look up, to the right and to the left into the distance every few minutes.
 You might want to follow the 20-20-20 rule, every 20 minutes staring at something at least 20 feet away for at least 20 seconds.
 Looking away also helps your neck.
-If you take the same moment to roll your shoulders and stretch your arms up and back and forward and around, you’ll also help the general physical tension in your body.
+If you take the same moment to roll your shoulders and stretch your arms up and back and forward and around, you’ll also reduce the general physical tension in your body.